floftus-at-csm/Intro_to_Python_Workshops/Week4/tasks.md

 ```
 ## Task 4: Algorithm Planning
 Now we have some of the framework of the game settled, lets plan out the algorithm.

+For either the text-based cooking game, or a youtube guesser game:
+* plan out the algorithm for the game using pen and paper (notes on your computer or a design tool like miro is fine)
+* create a new folder and write out the framework of your algorithm in terms of the states needed
+* now write out what functions will be needed (start without defining the function)
+* now define the functions, and write out what the inputs and outputs will be.
+Remember, the inputs go inside the opening brackets like ```def myFunction(input1, input2):``` and the outputs are put after a return tag like: ```return output1, output2```.
+We then use our function like: ``` currentOutput1, currentOutput2 = myFunction(input, another_input)```
+* now consider what input variables and libraries you'll need
+* now try to flesh out each individual function